-When you add up your out-of-pocket costs, you are not allowed to include any of these types of payments for prescription drugs:
+Your out-of-pocket costs do not include any of these types of payments:

-- □ Drugs you buy outside the United States and its territories. - $\hfill\square$ Drugs that are not covered by our plan. - □ Drugs you get at an out-of-network pharmacy that do not meet the plan's requirements for outof-network coverage. - □ Non-Part D drugs, including prescription drugs covered by Part A or Part B and other drugs excluded from coverage by Medicare. - Payments you make toward prescription drugs not normally covered in a Medicare Prescription Drug Plan. - □ Payments made by the plan for your brand or generic drugs while in the Coverage Gap. - □ Payments for your drugs that are made by group health plans including employer health plans. - □ Payments for your drugs that are made by certain insurance plans and government-funded health programs such as TRICARE and the Veterans Affairs. - □ Payments for your drugs made by a third-party with a legal obligation to pay for prescription costs (for example, Workers' Compensation).
+- □ Drugs you buy outside the United States and its territories. - □ Drugs that are not covered by our plan. - □ Drugs you get at an out-of-network pharmacy that do not meet the plan's requirements for outof-network coverage. - □ Prescription drugs covered by Part A or Part B. - □ Payments you make toward drugs covered under our additional coverage but not normally covered in a Medicare Prescription Drug Plan. - Payments you make toward prescription drugs not normally covered in a Medicare Prescription Drug Plan. - □ Payments made by the plan for your brand or generic drugs while in the Coverage Gap.